Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry

 \section{Semi-Infinite BRST Reduction}

 In this section, for $N\ge1$ we construct a sheaf $\tldcalD^\ch_{M, \hbar}$ of $\hbar$-adic vertex superalgebras on the Hilbert scheme $M=\Hilb^N(\C^2)$.
 This is the central object of this text.
-The construction is based on a vertex algebra analogue of quantum Hamiltonian reduction, which we call semi-infinite BRST cohomology (see \cite{AKM15,Kuwabara21}).
+The construction is based on a vertex algebra analogue of quantum Hamiltonian reduction, namely the semi-infinite BRST cohomology (\cite{Fei84,KosSte87,GorMalSch01}, see also \cite{AKM15,Kuwabara21,AraMT}).
 We also prove a vanishing (or no-ghost) theorem for this BRST cohomology.